Siyan-G/Orbital24-REORG/README.md

 ## Aim

-REORG aims to be an all-in-one academic management platform which allows NUS students to manage their academic schedule, course progress and planning'.'
+REORG aims to be an all-in-one academic management platform which allows NUS students to manage their academic schedule, course progress and planning.

 ## Motivation